Max Mosley shot himself after learning he had just weeks to live, inquest hears

 Dr Wilcox recorded a cause of death as a gunshot wound, adding that the cancer was a contributing factor.

-The inquest also heard from Mosley’s relatives that he felt his biggest achievement as president of the FIA was “the promotion of road safety” and “green technology in F1”.
+The inquest also heard from Mr Mosley’s relatives that he felt his biggest achievement as president of the Federation Internationale de l’Automobile (FIA) – the governing body for F1 racing and non-profit representing motoring interests worldwide – was “the promotion of road safety” and “green technology in F1”.

+Born in London on April 13 1940, Mr Mosley was the son of 1930s British fascist leader Sir Oswald Mosley.

+He studied physics at Oxford University but later trained as a lawyer and became a barrister specialising in patent and trademark law.

 Register for free to continue reading